memfault/interrupt/_drafts/mcuboot-overview.md

 This part of the API was something I was curious about.
 There are a lot of ways flash layouts can differ on embedded systems.
 For example, sometimes there are multiple flash devices (internal flash, NOR flash, eMMC).
-Additionally flashes have different erase and write sizes.
-Furthermore for some flash devices, the sector sizes may differ within the same part.
-Scanning the header it looks like all of these description challenges are coveredin the API design.
+Additionally, flash chips have different erase and write sizes.
+Furthermore, for some flash devices, the sector sizes may differ within the same part.
+Scanning the header, it looks like all of these description challenges are covered in the API design.
 Neat!

 The last two dependency functions in the list give us a better idea of what needs to be provided in `sysflash/sysflash.h`.
 We need to define macros MCUboot uses to map from an `image_index`and slot id (0=primary, 1=secondary) to the `fa_id` our port uses to identify a flash area.
 With that in mind we can go back and fill in that header: